-SMS gateways are services that let you send SMS notifications via specially-formatted email addresses (for example, 123456789@mysmsgateway.com might send an SMS message to 123456789).
+SMS gateways8 are services that let you send SMS notifications via specially-formatted email addresses (for example, 123456789@mysmsgateway.com might send an SMS message to 123456789).
 Many mobile vendors provide this service, as do many third-party service providers.
 There is no built-in support for SMS Gateways in Jenkins, but the basic functionality of these gateways makes integration relatively easy: you simply add the special email addresses to the normal notification list.
-Alternatively, using the advanced email configuration, you can set up a separate rule containing only the SMS email addresses (see Figure 8-25).
+Alternatively, using the advanced email configuration, you can set up a separate rule containing only the SMS email addresses (see Figure 8.25, "Sending SMS notifications via an SMS Gateway Service").
 Doing this makes it easier to fine-tune the message contents to suit an SMS message format.